varun1352/AlwaysHere/README.md

 ### **Overview**
 **AlwaysHere** is a platform that allows you to connect with AI-powered versions of your friends and loved ones when they're unavailable.
 This conversational AI simulates a person's communication style and tone, creating a deeply personal and engaging experience.
 Whether it's lighthearted banter, meaningful conversations, or simply lending an ear, **AlwaysHere** ensures that you're **always connected**.
-- Note: Currently the config.py gives the sys-prompt to the Llama 3.1-8b model to act like me so please edit the config.py for the same.
+- Note: 1) Currently the config.py gives the sys-prompt to the Llama 3.1-8b model to act like me so please edit the config.py for the same.
-I am currently working on extending this project to a much open-source project(as long as I am not hindered by compute power and voices by ElevenLabs)
+I am currently working on extending this project to a much open-source project(as long as I am not hindered by computing power and voices by ElevenLabs)
+  2) I worked on this project for the FractalTech hackathon and was built over the span of a 5-6 hours, so this is a very rudimentary implementation of the same.
 ---

 ### **Features**